 Bali has a burgeoning nightlife scene that improves year on year, with the Kuta, Legian and Seminyak areas becoming the party centres of the island.
 There are many clubs and bars in these areas, and several don’t charge entrance fees which is a big plus.

-Thailand is famous for its party scene.
+Thailand is famous for its party scene and no wonder.
 For those looking for a wild time, Bangla Road in Phuket’s Patong offers its own selection of bars, go-go clubs and neon-covered craziness.
 As well as the famous adult entertainment clubs that have become synonymous with Thailand.

 The majority Hindu island of Bali has a plethora of stunning temples, from exotic beachside sanctuaries, to houses of worship hidden deep in the jungle interior.

-Phuket feels more ‘Westernised’ than Bali, and you’ll have no problem finding chain restaurants and hotels here.
+Phuket feels more ‘Westernised’ than Bali, and you’ll have no problem finding chain restaurants and hotels there.
 However beyond the beach bars and hotel complexes there’s lots of culture to be found.